microsoft/ignite-learning-paths/aiml/aiml10/postman.md

 ## Modifying collection variables

+Collection variables allow Postman to replace tokens such as `{variable}` with values set by the user.
+This allows requests to be more portable with changes to variables.
+For example, the `endpoint` variable in some of the exercises represents the endpoint to your particular Form Recognizer service.

 1. After a collection is loaded, click on the ellipsis to edit the collection variables

 ![Edit Variables](images/edit_variables.png "Edit Variables")